 This group of men and women facilitate the children’s peer support groups and work directly with children ages 4-18 and their caregivers; and young adults ages 19-24.
-These volunteers complete a one-time, 14-hour training program and observe at least 2 program sessions before participating in programming.
+These volunteers complete a one-time, 14-hour training program and observe at least two program sessions before participating in programming.
 We also encourage Support Group Facilitators to attend bi-monthly ongoing training sessions.

-We know that many people are drawn to volunteering with us because of a personal experience of grief.
+We know many people are drawn to volunteering with us because of a personal experience of grief.
 We also know that those experiences can bring an added measure of empathy and compassion to supporting grieving children and teens.